Private AI clusters pooled over the internet, on your hardware.

 OpenAI-compatible endpoint

-`pals serve` exposes /v1/chat/completions, /v1/completions, /v1/models with SSE streaming.
+`pals serve` exposes /v1/chat/completions and /v1/models with SSE streaming.
 Cursor, Aider, Continue work unchanged.

 Encrypted activations

-Per-swarm AES-256 key derived from the invite token via HKDF.
+Per-swarm AES-256-GCM key derived from your swarm's shared secret via HKDF-SHA256.
 Activation tensors are encrypted before leaving each peer.

 Pipeline parallelism